-Last, this initiative expands the registered training that DOC has been providing many years.
-DOC has offered apprenticeships in correctional officers, carpenters, horticulturalists, and cooks; added machining, masonry, and welding; and is expanding further into building maintenance and construction, and considering pre-apprenticeships.
-Most training is provided through the Wisconsin Technical College System, and some programs provide instruction received by apprentices.
+Third, DOC has trained registered apprenticeships for a while, and this initiative expands on that base.
+DOC has offered correctional officers, carpenters, horticulturalists, and cooks; DOC then added machining, masonry, and welding; and now it is expanding further into building maintenance and construction, and considering pre-apprenticeships, too.
+Much of the training is provided through the Wisconsin Technical College System and is the same instruction as apprentices receive.